IvS-KULeuven/plato-cgse-doc/README.md

 # Documentation of the Common–EGSE

-This repo contains written (not generated) documentation for the PLATO Common–EGSE project.
+This repo contains written and generated documentation for the PLATO Common–EGSE project.

-For the API documentation of the CGSE project, checkout ...

-The website is created in the `docs` folder using [HUGO](https://gohugo.io).
+The website is created from the asciidoc files in the `hugo` folder using the [HUGO](https://gohugo.io) static site generator.
 Make sure HUGO is installed on your system to generate the HTML code.
 In a terminal go into the `hugo` folder of the project and type
 ```
 $ hugo
 ```
+This will generated the full documentation site in the `docs` folder of the project.

 Before committing and pushing the code, you should generate the CGSE manuals.
 The source for these manuals is located in the `src` folder.
 The manuals are generated using AsciiDoctor.
 To create a PDF file for e.g. the developer manual, go into the `src/develop` folder and run the following command:
 ```
 $ asciidoctor-pdf developer-manual.adoc